Heart of a Book

 Casey Brown

-What did you think about Quantum Algorithms?
+What did you think about Quantum Computing?
 That's what really stayed with me.

 Jordan Lee